Why Do You Think You Like To Dance?

 “This kind of finding has led to a great deal of speculation with respect to mirror neurons—cells found in the cortex, the brain’s central processing unit, that activate when a person is performing an action as well as watching someone else do it.
 Increasing evidence suggests that sensory experiences are also motor experiences.
 Music and dance may just be particularly pleasurable activators of these sensory and motor circuits.
 So, if you’re watching someone dance, your brain’s movement areas activate; unconsciously, you are planning and predicting how a dancer would move based on what you would do.”

 See?
-We can’t help but enjoy dancing.
-And for the best in ballroom dance instruction – all styles of dance, from the foxtrot to the rumba to the tango and more – visit your Fred Astaire Franchised Dance Studio and take a group class or private lesson.
+We can’t help but enjoy dancing!
+It taps into something at a cerebral & unconscious level.
+And t helps us And for the best in ballroom dance instruction – all styles of dance, from the foxtrot to the rumba to the tango and more – contact Fred Astaire Dance Studios and take a group class or private lesson.
 You’ll soon have others tapping their toes and up on the dance floor!